opentracing-contrib/java-spring-cloud/README.md

 package are based on original `sleuth` work.

 However there are a couple of differences:
-* OpenTracing support in `sleuth` is limited to one tracer implementation - [brave-opentracing](https://github.com/openzipkin-contrib/brave-opentracing).
+* OpenTracing support in `sleuth` is limited to only one tracer implementation - [brave-opentracing](https://github.com/openzipkin-contrib/brave-opentracing).
 In other words it's not possible to use arbitrary OpenTracing tracer with `sleuth`.
 * `sleuth` might support different set of instrumentations.
 * Instrumentations in `sleuth` might add different set of tags and logs to represent the same events.